product-os/flowzone/README.md

       # Required: false
       custom_finalize_matrix:

-      # Set to false to disable updating branch protection rules after a successful run.
-      # Type: boolean
-      # Required: false
-      protect_branch: true

-      # Count of GitHub approved reviews required for Pull Requests to be merged.
-Set to 0 if
-      # using palantir/policy-bot for PR merge conditions.
-      # Type: string
-      # Required: false
-      required_approving_review_count: 0

-      # JSON array of status checks that must pass before a Pull Requests can be merged.
-Skipped
-      # if `protect_branch` is false.
-      # Type: string
-      # Required: false
-      required_status_checks: >
-        [
-          "Flowzone / All tests",
-          "Flowzone / All jobs",
-          "policy-bot: ${{ github.event.repository.default_branch }}"
-        ]

       # Set to false to disable toggling auto-merge on PRs.
       # Type: boolean
       # Required: false